 – When you find one (or more!) that you like, match the number on the bowl to the number on the Auction List (center table).
 Fill in your name, phone number, and your bid (bidding starts at $30 and must increase by at least $5 for each additional bid).

-– The auction ends on 12/6.
-If you have placed the highest bid on a bowl, we will contact you to let you know, so you can stop by to pay for and pick up your bowl.
+– The auction ends on 12/15.
+After that date, if you have placed the highest bid on a bowl, we will contact you to let you know, so you can stop by to pay for and pick up your bowl.